-Join Todd Perkins for an in-depth discussion in this video Setting up the user interface, part of Programming for Non-Programmers: iOS 8.
+Join Todd Perkins for an in-depth discussion in this video Setting up the user interface, part of Programming for Non-Programmers with iOS 8.

 - We'll start our calculator with the user interface.
 For this app we're going to actually target iPhone 6.
 So make sure that you have that selected in your simulator.
 And then I have a blank single view template that I've started from.
 So I'm going to go to main.storyboard.
 We're not going to modify the shape of our storyboard here.
 We're going to build it based on the iPhone 6, and we're going to lay it out from the top left.
 In an iPhone 6, our layout won't take up this entire screen.